 Epoxy and urethane injections are a very effective way to seal cracks without having to incur costs of other labor-intensive methods which might include excavating from the outside.

 Some cracks require additional structural support to provide a long-term repair.
 Some of these methods include injecting with structural epoxy resins or applying high strength carbon fiber.

 Carbon Fiber Repair

-Carbon fiber is an affordable, lightweight material that is a least 5 times stronger than steel.
-It is used in various industries including the aerospace, automotive and athletic equipment industries and of course, foundation repair.
-It can also be used in the construction of bridges, tunnels and parking structures.
+Carbon fiber is an affordable, lightweight reinforcement material which is at least 5 times stronger than steel.
+It is used in various industries including the aerospace, automotive and athletic equipment industries and of course, crack repair.
+It can also be used in the construction of bridges, tunnels, and parking structures.

 Carbon fiber is applied using structural epoxy resins to the concrete or block foundation wall to provide additional tensile strength, leaving the wall stronger than it was before.
 The smooth, flat finish can be easily painted or covered with traditional basement finishing systems.